-- Intense pulsed light: Intense pulsed light treatment uses multiple wavelengths to heat the epidermis and dermis, decomposing melanin accumulations.
+The intense pulsed light treatment uses multiple wavelengths to heat the epidermis and dermis, decomposing melanin accumulations.
 As a result, this treatment effectively removes skin pigmentations.

 Historically, skin pigmentation issues haven’t been untreatable, thanks to the tested home remedies mentioned above.
 However, these remedies may not be effective in some cases, particularly those involving deeper pigmentations.
-Fortunately, non-invasive in-office treatment options are available to fix skin pigmentation problems faster.

 You may discuss the treatment options with a skilled dermatologist at Laser Skin Care Clinic.
 The dermatologist will examine your skin and suggest the most suitable treatment option for you.